Graduate Student Handbook

 Prior to the dissertation defense, the student must have at least one first-author publication (published or accepted) in a peer-reviewed research journal.
 The publication must be filed with the Student Affairs Office.

-Evaluations of teaching will be provided by both students being taught and the supervising faculty each semester.
+Both students being taught and the supervising faculty will provide evaluations of teaching each semester.

 A student working toward the Ph.D. degree is required to teach a normal half-time (0.5 Full Time Equivalents – FTE) teaching assignment, or equivalent, for at least two semesters.